Afshin Naghouni: Activism

-Mahsa Amini Protests
+Mahsa Amini protests

-After the Iranian government killed Mahsa Amini, protests that started at Mahsa’s funeral soon erupted throughout Iran, then quickly in cities around the world.
+After the death of Mahsa Amini, protests erupted throughout Iran in 2022, then quickly in cities around the world.
 Very soon into the protests, there were renewed talks of bringing down the Islamic regime; moreover, such ambitions would need leaders.

-On October 1, 2022 BBC News have an interview with Naghouni regarding to the protests in Trafalgar SquareBBC News asked for Naghouni’s thoughts about the growing movement, Naghouni mentioned how powerful these protests were for human rights, globally; the protests were of utmost significance in the world.
+On October 1, 2022, BBC News have an interview with Naghouni regarding to the protests in Trafalgar Square BBC News asked for Naghouni’s thoughts about the growing movement, Naghouni mentioned how powerful these protests were for human rights, globally; the protests were of utmost significance in the world.

-On October 20, 2022 Naghouni talked to Roqe Media’s Jian Ghomeshi.
+On October 20, 2022, Naghouni talked to Roqe Media’s Jian Ghomeshi.
 In a short video clip from the interview, Naghouni discusses the conceivable end of Iran’s Islamic state.
 Confirmations are mounting that the protesters may be undermining the government.
 Naghouni explained that there have been many protests in Iran since the Iranian Revolution.
 Every time there’s a protest, there is talk that it could be the one that topples the Islamic regime.
 The death of Mahsa Amini was a cumulative breaking point.
 Naghouni was vehement and measured, in asserting that these latest protests would mark the beginning of the end for Iran's Islamic regime.
-Full interview.

-With global protests increasing following the death of Mahsa Amini, leading Iranian artists Afshin Naghouni, Soheila Sokhanvari, Fari Bradley, Bijan Daneshmand, Maryam Eisler and Afsoon, gathered in London to give their support to the work of Human Rights Watch in Iran, as well as two additional charities currently working with the people of Iran.
+With global protests increasing following the death of Mahsa Amini, leading Iranian artists Afshin Naghouni, Soheila Sokhanvari, Fari Bradley, Bijan Daneshmand, Maryam Eisler and Afsoon, gathered in London to give their support to the work of Human Rights Watch in Iran, as well as two additional charities working with the people of Iran.